 Visiting Wadi Rum, Jordan

-Visitors from Israel making their way to Petra or Aqaba can often include Wadi Rum in their itinerary and it is also possible to stay overnight in a desert camp.
-Part of Wadi Rum’s beauty comes from the way sunlight plays on the rocks creating dramatic shades of red, gold and yellow.
+Visitors from Israel making their way to the Petra Archeological Park or Aqaba can often include Wadi Rum in their itinerary - check out our guide on getting to Wadi Rum from Petra, and see how simple it is.
+It is also possible to stay overnight in a desert camp and experience 100% of the valley of the moon: a part of Wadi Rum’s beauty comes from the way the sunlight plays on the rocks creating dramatic shades of red, gold, and yellow.
 The untouched, timeless desert is particularly breathtaking at sunrise or sundown.
 Although Wadi Rum can be visited year-round it is best to visit from September-November or March-May when temperatures are less brutal.

 If you want to stay in Wadi Rum, join our Petra and Wadi Rum, 2 days tour.